 Calculation of the BHL shall be at the 99% dry bulb heating design temperature for the most relevant ASHRAE (2021) location.
 Calculation of the BCL shall be at the 1% dry bulb cooling design temperature for the same ASHRAE location.
 Design temperature requirements in this Program Manual may be superseded by the local Authority Having Jurisdiction (AHJ).
 In such cases, contractors must provide documentation citing the applicable local requirement.
-Refer to Table 5 below for ASHRAE (2021) dry bulb heating and cooling design temperatures for various locations across New York State.
+Refer to Table 5 below for examples of ASHRAE (2021) dry bulb heating and cooling design temperatures for various locations across New York State.
+The applicable location may be found in the Program's Design Temperature Lookup Tool by entering the project zip code.